What does the Bible say about suffering?

 Christian theism is, in fact, the only worldview which can consistently make sense of the problem of evil and suffering.
 Christians serve a God who has lived on this earth and endured trauma, temptation, bereavement, torture, hunger, thirst, persecution and even execution.
 The cross of Christ can be regarded as the ultimate manifestation of God’s justice.
 When asked how much God cares about the problem of evil and suffering, the Christian God can point to the cross and say, “That much.”
 Christ experienced rejection from God, saying, “My God, My God, why have you forsaken me?”
 He experienced the same suffering as many people do today who are feeling isolated from God’s favor and love.

-Recommended Resources: The Problem of Pain by C.S.
-Lewis and Logos Bible Software.
+Recommended Resource: The Problem of Pain by C.S.
+Lewis

 What does the Bible say about fear?